natalieagus/50005/docs/Labs/09-Lab9-HTCPCP.md

 `127.0.0.1` is the loopback IP address assigned to the `localhost`.
 It is part of the **reserved** IP address block for loopback addresses.
 When you use `127.0.0.1` directly, you are specifically referring to the loopback interface's IP address.
 It is the most commonly used loopback address in IPv4.

 Since `localhost` is just a hostname, you can change them to be whatever you want.
-You can change the file `/etc/hosts`:
+You can do this by editing `/etc/hosts`:

 <img src="{{ site.baseurl }}//assets/images/lab4_1-intro/2023-06-08-10-54-42.png"  class="center_full no-invert"/>